 One of the things we found when buying our first house was that everyone encouraged us to spend as much as we could possibly could.

 When my husband and I bought our first house just over 18 months ago, one of the biggest things we found was that everyone seemed to be trying to encourage us to spend more money than we wanted to.
-While our financial adviser was excellent and had carefully poured over our income and outgoings to determine what we could afford to spend on a mortgage each month, she didn’t offer much advice in the way of preparing for the future.
+That said, our financial adviser was excellent and had carefully poured over our income and outgoings to determine what we could afford to spend on a mortgage each month.

 Whenever estate agents asked how much we could spend they always asked for the maximum figure we could borrow, rather than the amount we actually wanted to spend.
 This lead to them offering to show us houses around and slightly higher than that figure that would come in around the maximum we could spend with a bit of negotiating.
 Of course, they are in it for the money, but when your a first time buyer it’s easy to be overwhelmed by everything and go along with whatever they have to say.